rodpolako/Chess-PGN-Trainer/README.md

 * [chess.js](https://github.com/jhlywa/chess.js) chess.js is a TypeScript chess library used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection - basically everything but the AI.
 * [pgn-parser](https://github.com/mliebelt/pgn-parser): Javascript library to allow reading of a PGN (Portable Game Notation) chess game notation, and providing the result as JSON.
 * [chessboardjs](https://github.com/oakmac/chessboardjs/) chessboard.js is a standalone JavaScript Chess Board.
 It is designed to be "just a board" and expose a powerful API so that it can be used in different ways.
+* [pawn-promotion](https://github.com/siansell/pawn-promotion) Quick and dirty example showing one approach to pawn promotion with chessboard.js and chess.js.